ungoogled-software/ungoogled-chromium-archlinux/README.md

 To check the reproducibility of a binary, [repro](https://github.com/archlinux/archlinux-repro) can be used.
 It will use a timestamp stored in the package.

-Recent docker images built by GitHub Actions will use a predefined timestamp for building, meaning that a given image will always produce the same binary.
+Docker images built by GitHub Actions since version 92.0.4515.131-1 will use a predefined timestamp for building, meaning that a given image will always produce the same binary.

 ## Binary Downloads